javafx-maven-plugin/javafx-maven-plugin/README.md

 Changes:
 * reimplemented `<additionalBundlerResources>`, now searching for folders with the name of the used bundler, makes it possible to adjust nearly all bundlers now
+* all parameters are now accessible via `jfx.`-prefixed properties, please adjust your properties accordingly (I hope this does not break much for you)